ADSafetyJointLab/AD4CHE/visualization_main/README.md

-  The visualizer is referenced from the HIGH dataset
+The visualizer is referenced from the HIGH dataset.

-1. Direct
+1. Run the main.py directly
+2. Maximize the window